ml-archive/blog/source/_posts/2017-11-27-Adding-Peek-and-Pop-to-your-View-Controllers.md

 ## Conclusion

 That is all there is to peek and pop.
 Its a very powerful feature that should dramatically improve the flow of an app that implements it.
-It allows you to use the app in such a way where you can get glances and previews of screens without having to actually navigate those screens.
+It allows you to use the app in such a way where you can get glances and previews of screens without having to actually navigating those screens.
 This should make any app more productive, efficient and thus is a feature that should be supported by all app makers.

 ## Resources